 For me, people and communities are at the heart of tourism.
 I love to work on projects that make a positive difference to the livelihoods and wellbeing of residents, workers and businesses – as well as tackling negative impacts.
-So my consultancy work focuses on the social and economic effects of tourism, at industry and destination level.
-The drop down menu above has more detail on my practical experience as well as research and publications.
+So my consultancy work focuses mainly on the social and economic effects of tourism, at industry and destination level.
+The drop down menu above has more detail on my practical experience, as well as research and publications.

 I really enjoy the practical nature of working in tourism and sustainability, while still putting to good use the skills I gained in my legal career.
 I can work through a lot of information to get quickly to the heart of the issue and make it relevant – whether I’m researching, reporting, advising, writing or working for change.

 I’m a ‘people person’, and working with many different individuals, organisations and clients at all levels of management throughout my career has made me a good listener and communicator.
 I’m adaptable and a fast learner.
 I like to be organised and focus on getting things done effectively, on time and on budget.

 I also speak French to a good level as well as intermediate Welsh.

 If these are the kind of skills you’re looking for, please click here to get in touch.

 I was a lawyer for a number of years before leaving in 2008 to pursue a career in responsible tourism.
 I’d grown up helping out with the family business – a smallholding with holiday cottages in West Wales and a tourism consultancy on disability access – so my career change felt a bit like ‘coming home’, and I’ve never looked back!
 I started by taking the MSc in Responsible Tourism Management at the International Centre for Responsible Tourism, where I researched the conditions for success of community-based tourism enterprises.
 I graduated with a Distinction and since then have been building up my freelance consultancy business.